IntelliJ IDEA now has a single unified installer, replacing the separate Community Edition and Ultimate downloads.

 This means there’s just one IntelliJ IDEA to install, with all core Java and Kotlin development features available for free.
-Advanced functionality will be unlocked through an Ultimate subscription, all within the same IDE.
+Advanced functionality can be unlocked through an Ultimate subscription, all within the same IDE.

 An Ultimate subscription unlocks the full power of IntelliJ IDEA, including industry-leading Spring support, complete JVM ecosystem support, advanced productivity tools, powerful integrations, AI assistance, advanced database capabilities, and many more workflow optimization and enterprise-grade features.
 It’s designed to provide the ultimate comfort and reliability for professional development.